 - Yasin’s wife, Mushaal Mullick is a Pakistani painter and the chairperson of Peace and culture organisation based in Pakistan.
 She is 20 years younger than Malik.
 Open the Magazine

-- Yasin Malik and his wife were once thrown out of a hotel of Delhi owing to their separatist ideology for Kashmir.
+- Yasin Malik and his wife were once thrown out of a hotel in Delhi owing to their separatist ideology for Kashmir.
 The First Post

 - Yasin Malik says he wants Kashmir to be free from both India and Pakistan.
 In a letter written to former Pakistan PM Nawaz Sharif in 2016, he opposed the merger of Gilgit Baltistan with Pakistan.
 The Tribune

-- Experts are of the opinion that the Indian establishments in the past have appeased terrorist Yasin Malik, and has kept him away from the shackles of law, considering the serious crimes he had committed in while being a militant.
+- Experts are of the opinion that the Indian establishments in the past have appeased terrorist Yasin Malik, and have kept him away from the shackles of law, considering the serious crimes he had committed while being a militant.
 The Quint